Free Resources for Architectural Projects

 Why trees and vegetation are important to architectural design

 As you can see in our model below, adding trees and vegetation especially to the outside of your model can make all the difference.
 It’s rare to see a house without some form of landscaping in the real world, which is why our model looks so stark without any plants.
 By taking the time and adding some of the models from the Enscape RPC test project, I can give the model a welcoming yard that makes the rendered image much more dynamic.

 … but, add a little vegetation, and it really blooms!

 1. The Enscape Asset Library (Revit, SketchUp, Rhino, ArchiCAD)

 Once again, the first place I'd recommend you check out is Enscape's own asset library for a collection of realistic vegetation that you can quickly insert straight into your models.
-Animated vegetation has just been added to Enscape, so you can now see your trees and vegetation moving!
+So if you're looking for a Revit plant library (or such a collection for the other CADs mentioned above), then Enscape already has a vast array of beautiful plants ready to drop into your scenes.
+And for those wishing to see even more realistic landscaping, with Enscape 2.9. animated vegetation is now available, so you can see your trees, plants and grass moving!

 2. SketchUp 3D Warehouse (SketchUp, Rhino, ArchiCAD)

 There are hundreds of vegetation models in the 3D Warehouse, but I wanted to emphasize those by user SkapeUp.
 He originally posted in the Enscape Forum in 2017 that he had made some plants specifically for use in Enscape, and they really look great!
 He now has nearly 100 2D and 3D vegetation models available.

 3. Cgtrader (Revit, SketchUp, Rhino, ArchiCAD).
 Sign-up required.